 The Trust provides grants in support of activities which advance the education and training of young people under 18 years by providing financial support at a local level to charitable voluntary organisations.

 Applicants will be a Scout Group, a section of a Scout Group or the equivalent in another voluntary organisation that directly seeks to improve the welfare of young people through the provision of training and/or education.
-You may be a local group or part of a National Organisation but not a Scout District, Scout Region or equivalent in other similar organisations.

-or you will be an individual member of such an organisation wishing to take part in an activity that will develop you, and as a result of which you gain new skills that you will then use for the benefit of young people within your organisation
+You may be a local group or part of a National Organisation but not a Scout District, Scout Region or equivalent in other similar organisations, or you will be an individual member of such an organisation wishing to take part in an activity that will develop you, and as a result of which you gain new skills that you will then use for the benefit of young people within your organisation.

 Grants awarded generally depend on the number of people under the age of 18 taking part and the nature and length of the activity.
 Activities that include the participation of all or most of the members of your group are preferred.
 Typically, a grant could range from £5 to £150 per head.
 The Trustees meet approximately four times per annum although the more straightforward applications are often circulated and dealt with between meetings.
+Applications for 2023 will open around mid-October with those received by 30 November being considered in early December.